SpeedJack/pecsn/README.md

 not be able to decode it (_collision_).

-Users relay the message they receive _once_, according to the following policy (_trickle relaying_): after the user successfully receives a message, it wats for a time window of _T_ slots.
+Users relay the message they receive _once_, according to the following policy (_trickle relaying_): after the user successfully receives a message, it waits for a time window of _T_ slots.
 If during that time window it correctly receives less than _m_ copies of the same message, it relays it, otherwise it stops.